PrincetonUniversity/advanced-command-line/01_tmux/README.md

  - In the other, run `ps -aux` to get all running processes

 `ps` will spit out all of the processes running on the head node and since we didn't pipe the outputs, it will scroll over multiple screens.
-Your terminal doesn't have a scroll bar, so how do we see the input?
+Your tmux terminal doesn't have a scroll bar, so how do we see the input?
 If you want to copy and paste multiple lines from the ps output, you will notice the selection covers both panes, also not what you want!

 To scroll and copy/paste, we will use copy mode.
-The defaults naviagation keys are similar to emacs/bash, but if you prefer vim-like naviation, add the following to your .tmux.conf and re-source:
+The default navigation keys are similar to emacs/bash, but if you prefer vim-like navigation, add the following to your .tmux.conf and re-source:
 ```
 setw -g mode-keys vi